 Studio photographers will appreciate that the Olympus E-5 (unlike the E-520) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-5 and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the E-5 and the E-520 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-520 Manual.
+Further information on the features and operation of the E-5 and E-520 can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-520 Manual.

 So how do things add up?
 Is the Olympus E-5 better than the Olympus E-520 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.